alpacahq/alpaca-trade-api-python/README.md

 ```

-You will likely call the `run` method in a thread since it will keep runnig
+You will likely call the `run` method in a thread since it will keep running
 unless an exception is raised.

 ### StreamConn.subscribe(channels)